-This article was written by Taylor Simon for the PTDC.
+This article about running a personal training business was written by Taylor Simon for the PTDC.

 X clients = X$ – rent = Lots of money.
 Way more than you’re making working for a gym.
 Seems like owning a business is a no-brainer.

 Are you sure?
 Have you really thought about it?

 I ask because I’ve found that most people who think about making the leap into owning a fitness business don’t actually sit down and think about it.
 I don’t mean the usual superficial glazing that trainers often do.